Phimai Historical Park: Khmer influence

-Phimai, along with other Khom temples in Thailand, were built mainly under the cause of the "Deveraja cult," or "the King that resembles a god."
+Phimai, along with other Khmer temples in Thailand, were built mainly under the cause of the "Deveraja cult," or "the King that resembles a god."
 Jayavarman II was the most mentioned "devaraja."
 The Devaraja cult developed the belief of worshiping Shiva and the principle that the king was an avatar of Shiva.
-Under this principle, Khom rulers built temples to glorify the reign of the king along with the spread of Hinduism.
+Under this principle, Khmer rulers built temples to glorify the reign of the king along with the spread of Hinduism.

-The 10th century was the time of the reign of king Rajendravarman II (944-968 AD), which was also a time when Khom control was spreading into what is now northeastern Thailand.
-Consequently, temples in Thailand with the Kleang and Baphuon styles remain as evidence of this Khom heritage.
-These structures shared the same signature of having three brick towers on a single platform, for instance the Prasat Prang Ku in Si Saket province and Ban Phuluang in Surin province.
+The 10th century was the time of the reign of king Rajendravarman II (944-968 AD), which was also a time when Khmer control was spreading into what is now northeastern Thailand.
+Consequently, temples in Thailand with the Kleang and Baphuon styles remain as evidence of this Khmer heritage.
+These structures shared the same signature of having three brick towers on a single platform, for instance, the Prasat Prang Ku in Si Saket province and Ban Phuluang in Surin province.

 Each individual building has its own special features or functions.
 For example, Prang Brahmadat was built of laterite blocks that form a square.
 Or Prang Hin Daeng which translates to "Red Stone Tower" which is also a square but was made of red sandstone.
 Or the main sanctuary built of white sandstone that is almost 32 meters long.
 The southern lintel has a statue of Buddha meditating with "seven hoods of naga Muchalinda."
 Adjacent to this is a collection of statues of devils and animals depicted from the Tantric Mahayana Buddhist scripture.

 Today Phimai is a well-known tourist attraction, especially among people interested in history and archaeology.
 Located in the middle of Phimai is a small rectangular gallery surrounding the courtyard, which has been newly rebuilt.
-Within the gallery there is a pre-Angkorian Buddhist inscription that tells the story of prince Siddhartha Gautama and his journey to becoming Buddha, along with other classic Buddhist stories.
+Within the gallery, there is a pre-Angkorian Buddhist inscription that tells the story of Prince Siddhartha Gautama and his journey to becoming Buddha, along with other classic Buddhist stories.
 The prang symbolize that the area is a sacred space.

-Within Phimai’s wall
+Within Phimai's wall

 When tourists enter the area of Phimai from the old town on the south, they have to cross a river about one kilometer to the south and enter an ancient laterite landing stage which archaeologists believe stood for the bathing place for the heroine in local myths.
-The south gate is the city main gate, also known as the "Pratu Chai," which has recently been reconstructed by the Royal Fine Arts Department.
+The south gate is the city's main gate, also known as the "Pratu Chai," which has recently been reconstructed by the Royal Fine Arts Department.
 Its size is enormous; it is said that the size is big enough for a royal elephant to enter.
-The Royal Fine Arts Department also built an inner gallery which shows ancient Buddhist inscriptions and small sculptures as well as pieces of wrecked architecture.
+The Royal Fine Arts Department also built an inner gallery that shows ancient Buddhist inscriptions and small sculptures as well as pieces of wrecked architecture.
 The rest of Phimai remains the same only with a little restoration by the Royal Arts Department.